ddftwiki/ssg/resources/templates/md/posts/Dueling Doomsdays_Clash in Cymru.md

 Playing against Mark who I knew is on Infect.
 I feel it’s a bad match up, and know that losing this would put me out of top 8 contention.
 Unfortunately for Mark, he shows up a tad late to the match and received a game loss, so the match started 1-0 in my favour.
 On the draw.
 G1) I keep a slow grindy hand.
-Mark sticks a T1 Glistner Elf, and I die on T4 due to not hitting the action in my disruption and cantrip heavy hand.
+Mark sticks a T1 Glistener Elf, and I die on T4 due to not hitting the action in my disruption and cantrip heavy hand.
 G2) Mark mulligans to 6 and scrys to the top, I keep a T2 kill if I draw a cantrip or LED.
-I have a thoughtseize but decide to play a land and hold the thoughtseize, since I have the mana to cast it and combo next turn if I can draw the cantrip.
+I have a Thoughtseize but decide to play a land and hold the thoughtseize, since I have the mana to cast it and combo next turn if I can draw the cantrip.
 Mark plays a T1 Pithing Needle on LED and I inform him that it is infact a mana ability – feels bad man.
-(Editor's note: Mark knows better than this and I did slap him after because he's a pillock) I get the cantrip, thoughtseize him, and see his only interaction was a flusterstorm, which I take, then proceed to standard pile ToA kill him.
+(Editor's note: Mark knows better than this and I did slap him after because he's a pillock) I get the cantrip, Thoughtseize him, and see his only interaction was a Flusterstorm, which I take, then proceed to standard pile ToA kill him.

 **Player: Doishy